 Student's Payment Obligation: All tuition and fees are due and payable before the first day of classes.
 In order to finalize registration, payment arrangements must be made before classes begin.
 Any student unable to make payment in full before the first day of classes (including those students who have not completed the financial aid process) must make a payment arrangement.
-A \$30 per semester nonrefundable fee will be assessed and a down payment will be required.
+A \$30 per semester nonrefundable fee will be assessed.